Les Sauterelles: 1988 and another new beginning

 Bruno Merz was 50 years old, and wants Les Sauterelles play at his birthday party, in the same formation as of 1971, but the project can not be pursued, a family member became heavenly diseased.
 Toni Vescoli celebrated "25 years of music!" in 1990, and planned a full-length concert, sponsored by radio 24, in Sauterelles' original line-up with Bruno Merz, Freddy Mangili, Jürg Stocker, Düde Dürst and Enzo Ernst in the Kaufleuten Zürich event restaurant.
 They were supplemented by Max Lässer, Tobi Tobler and his bassist Ficht Tanner and "VESCOLI & Co".
 The 4½-hour concert was recorded by the local station Hasli TV, and Beat Hirt produced for the Swiss television a 45-minute documentary-compilation with old film clips, from which the video "25 years Toni Vescoli" was created.
 The album "View To Heaven" was first released as a CD, and for Kurt Felix, Les Sauterelles played a medley in the then successful Saturday night program "Super Hits".

 André Béchir, 1992 chief of "Good News", organized at the Hallenstadion Zürich an international "Oldies Night", where the Sauterelles with Düde, Freddy Mangili and Marc Portmann as a substitute for Bruno, performed successfully for a single re-union.
 In 1993 Polo Hofer organized an open-air concert in Interlaken, but Marc Portmann went with Andreas Vollenweider on a world tour, and Peter Glanzmann occurred as a guitarist for the band idiom.
 The Sauterelles now rehearsed again more or less regularly, although followed up to 1996 only a few gigs.
 Despite an announced Rock Night with Florian Ast, Amber and Les Sauterelles, the first concert had only just 100 visitors, but the next day, 15,000 spectators beyond the Castello Grande Bellinzona.
 In 1997 a "Sauterelles-Medley" including their hits was recorded, the band opened the exhibition "Walk on the Wild Side" (30 years of youth culture) in Lenzburg, and played at various festivals and their former favorite club, in the Café Atlantis in Basel.
 A year later, Les Sauterelles seem risen again as opening act for Bob Dylan and Joe Cocker in the "Out In The Green" open-air festival Frauenfeld, and more gigs and concert halls performances.
 The US singer Eric St. Michaels covered "Heavenly Club", and for the Swiss television Toni and Eric song in the Prix Walo as a duet, followed by other appearances.

+After the death of bassist Freddy Mangili, the band said goodbye to the stage.